Antique Reproductions

 Gondola Green Antique Reproduction Transferware from the Madison Bay Company

-The Gondola pattern has been transfer-printed since the 18th-century.
-Antique examples by E Wood and Sons, William Smith & Co and other traditional houses were made in browns, reds and other popular shades.
+Examples by E Wood and Sons, William Smith & Co and other traditional houses were made in browns, reds and other popular shades.
 The composition of gondolas in the waters of Venice are bordered with bold florals with a grand Italian feel.
-The example from…
+The example from the Madison Bay Company uses multiple shades of an attractive…

 Madison Bay Company Liberty Blue Antique Reproduction Transferware